joshuarobs/boilerplate-monorepo-typescript-cra-and-node/README.md

 * Config files for easy integration and deployment with Heroku

 # Usage
+Prior to any usage, you should learn the concepts of [Lerna](https://github.com/lerna/lerna) as the whole monorepo revolves around this library.
+Otherwise if you don't, you may not fully understand the structure of the monorepo and how it operates.

 1. Clone the repo or simply paste all the files into an existing or newly created repo
 2. Run `yarn install`
 3. Run `yarn bootstrap`